Stunning UK Election Result No Surprise In Labour Bastion - UrduPoint

 Stunning UK Election Result No Surprise In Labour Bastion

-The result would have been unimaginable during the industrial decline of the 1980s, which made Tory prime minister Margaret Thatcher a hate figure in the working class area.
+The result would have been unimaginable during the 1980s industrial decline, which made Conservative prime minister Margaret Thatcher a hate figure in the working-class area.

-But Thursday's result was no surprise to shoppers and traders on the windswept streets of Blyth, a town built on shipbuilding and coal on the North Sea coast near Newcastle.
+But the turnaround was no surprise Friday to shoppers and traders braving the chill in Blyth, a town built on shipbuilding and coal on the North Sea coast near Newcastle.

-Voters felt Prime Minister Boris Johnson's Conservatives offered an end to their frustrations over Brexit not being delivered more than three years after Britain opted to leave the European Union.
+Frustrated voters felt Prime Minister Boris Johnson's Conservatives would finally deliver Brexit, more than three years after Britain opted to leave the European Union -- something heavily backed in northern working-class towns.

-At the same time, they were unable to warm to Labour main opposition leader Jeremy Corbyn's brand of metropolitan socialism and pledge to hold another referendum on EU membership.
+Voters also felt abandoned by Labour main opposition leader Jeremy Corbyn's affluent metropolitan socialism and push for another Brexit referendum.

+"I've voted Labour all my life," said market trader Colin Spottswood, 65.
+"It was Brexit that swung it because I was just fed up.

+"Now, at least, hopefully the country can move on," he told AFP.

 Ronnie Campbell, a former coal miner who stepped down as the Labour MP for Blyth Valley after 32 years this month, was a vocal eurosceptic.

-Levy took 43 percent of the vote, with the Labour candidate on 41 percent and the Brexit Party third on eight percent, having scooped up former Labour votes.

-While Johnson repeatedly pledged to "get Brexit done" by January 31, Corbyn vowed to hold another referendum, in a bid to keep anti-Brexit voters on board in London and other cities.
+"We voted to leave.
+What did Labour do?
+Went the other way.
+If you do that, when you knock on doors, people will reject you.

+"Jeremy is a nice bloke.
+But the leadership is part of the London metropolitan set, and that's the trouble," Campbell added.

-- 'Over the moon' - "It's the happiest day of my life!" said Dave Stephenson, a retired joiner, born and bred in Blyth, who remains light on his feet at 81.
+- 'Over the moon' - "It's the happiest day of my life!" said Dave Stephenson, a retired joiner, born and bred in Blyth, and a sprightly 81.

 "It's the best thing that's ever happened.
 Look at the state of Blyth.
 It was a lovely little town but everything's closing down.